reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

     String queueArn= getQueueArn("myqueue","us-east-1");

     // Prepare the SubscribeRequest for subscribing
-    // endpoint of protocol sqs to topic of topicArn SubscribeRequest subscribeRequest = SubscribeRequest.builder()
+    // endpoint of protocol sqs to the topic of topicArn SubscribeRequest subscribeRequest = SubscribeRequest.builder()
                               .protocol("sqs")
                               .topicArn(topicArn)